Drugmakers under fire for possible U.S. price fixing

 Sanofi spokeswoman Ashleigh Koss said in an emailed statement that "Sanofi sets the prices of our treatments independently."

-Novo Nordisk also said it sets prices "independently" and stands by its business practices.
-Officials at Lilly and Merck did not immediately respond to requests for comment.
+Novo Nordisk also said it sets prices "independently" and said it stands by its business practices.
+A spokeswoman for Merck said the company does not make insulin.

+Eli Lilly, in an email, said it strongly disagrees with the accusations in the letter.
+"The insulin market in the U.S. is highly competitive," the pharmaceutical company said.

-Shares of several generic drugmakers fell after the report of pending DoJ charges.
-Mylan N.V.
-(MYL.O) closed down 6.9 percent on Thursday, Allergan Plc (AGN.N) fell 4.5 percent and Endo International Plc (ENDP.O) dropped 19.5 percent.
-Teva Pharmaceuticals Inc Ltd (TEVA.TA), which recently acquired Allergan's generics business, fell 9.5 percent.
+Shares of several generic drugmakers fell on Thursday after the report of pending Justice Department charges.
+Mylan N.V. closed down 6.9 percent, Allergan Plc fell 4.5 percent and Endo International Plc dropped 19.5 percent.
+Teva Pharmaceuticals Inc Ltd, which recently acquired Allergan's generics business, fell 9.5 percent.

 "We do not think the major generic companies have likely participated in significant pricing collusion," A/B Bernstein analyst Ronny Gal said in a research note.

-Several generic drugmakers, including Mylan, Allergan, Endo and Taro Pharmaceutical Industries Ltd (TARO.N), had previously disclosed that they were subpoenaed in connection with the antitrust investigation by the Justice Department.
+Several generic drugmakers, including Mylan, Allergan, Endo and Taro Pharmaceutical Industries Ltd, had previously disclosed that they were subpoenaed in connection with the antitrust investigation by the Justice Department.
 Bloomberg said the probe spans more than a dozen companies and about two dozen drugs, citing people familiar with the matter.

-Impax Laboratories Inc (IPXL.O) said earlier this year that the DOJ had requested information on four drugs: blood pressure pill digoxin, asthma drug terbutaline sulfate, prilocaine/lidocaine cream and calcipotriene solution, which is used to treat psoriasis.
+Impax Laboratories Inc said earlier this year that the Justice Department had requested information on four drugs: blood pressure pill digoxin, asthma drug terbutaline sulfate, prilocaine/lidocaine cream and calcipotriene solution, which is used to treat psoriasis.

 A spokesman from Teva said the company "is not aware of any facts that would give rise to an exposure to the company with respect to these subpoenas."

-Officials at Endo and Lannett Company Inc (LCI.N) did not immediately respond to requests for comment.
+Officials at Endo and Lannett Company Inc did not immediately respond to requests for comment.

 Aggressive drug pricing has come under intense scrutiny after Democratic presidential candidate Hillary Clinton tweeted her intent to tackle high prices last year.